Oluwanife441/Scissor/README.md

    - Click on the three dots by the far right of your browser (Google chrome).
    - Select "open new incognito tab".
    - Open this and run the application (https://scissor-orpin.vercel.app).
+If issue persists, reload your browser and try again (and wait).

 ## Pros

 1. Seamless user authentication enabling loging in and out effortless.